 6. Breaking a sweat protects you from germs

 Sweating can even protect you from illness, as sweat contains antimicrobial proteins that attract and break down unwanted bacteria, viruses and fungi.

 So if sweat is so good, why do we wear deodorant?
 The answer to this starts with an understanding of the difference between deodorant and antiperspirant.

 The truth is, sweat doesn’t actually smell - it’s the bacteria.
 Your body is full of bacteria that live on the skin and thrive in warm, damp climates.

 The basic scientific principle of deodorant is this: make your armpits inhospitable to bacteria, and you won’t smell.
-Deodorants contain ingredients that are salty or acidic, so if you’re using a an unnatural brand, that means glycol, alcohol, or parabens; if you’re using a natural deodorant like Oars + Alps, that means good for you stuff like aloe leaf juice and essential oils.
+Deodorants contain ingredients that are salty or acidic, so if you’re using a an unnatural brand that means glycol, alcohol, and/or parabens.
+If you’re using a natural deodorant like ours, that means good for you stuff like Aloe Leaf Juice and essential oils.